 AO Tennis 2 did a fantastic job of addressing many of the criticisms from earlier instalments, and showed Big Ant Studios doubling down on their willingness to update and support their titles.
 We interview Ross Symons, CEO of Big Ant.

 We have huge respect for the honesty and frankness that developer Big Ant have demonstrated throughout their many years working on these titles.
 They have proven time and again that they're willing to address issues head on, and AO Tennis 2 is a direct result of executing on that strategy.
-As we said in our review , it's by no means a perfect sequel, with some issues with load times and online stability.
+As we said in , it's by no means a perfect sequel, with some issues with load times and online stability.
 But there's also so much it gets right.

 They're also in the curious position of being one of the only recognisable tennis based games on the market today, with previous stalwarts Virtua Tennis and Top Spin languishing in obscurity.
 We caught up with Ross Symons, Big Ant's CEO, about the process of working on the game, and what lies ahead in their future.